Aimed at anyone dreaming of writing their first novel, this course provides a solid foundation for developing and writing longer pieces of fiction.

 By the end of the Novel Writing course, you will feel confident enough to complete the first chapter of your novel, and have the momentum and motivation to continue with your writing.

-Delivered over 10 weeks in the evening, with flexible start dates, you will be taken through practical exercises around each area of novel writing - all taught from our central London location.
+Delivered over 10 weeks in the evening, you will be taken through practical exercises around each area of novel writing - all taught from our central London location.

 This Novel Writing and Longer Works short evening course focuses on the skills required to sustain a work of longer fiction.